-- 3.1 Alphabetical list, by rank (graduate faculty membership), of graduate faculty members in the program/concentration including a statement of how many new faculty members have been hired since last review. - 3.2 Report on Faculty Activity for the past 7 years: - 3.2.1 Education See Appendix.
+- 3.1 Alphabetical list, by rank (graduate faculty status level), of graduate faculty members in the program/concentration including a statement of how many new faculty members have been hired since last review. - 3.2 Faculty Activity Report (see Attachment A) for each faculty that summarized the past 7 years of relevant activities including: - 3.2.1 Education - 3.2.2 Teaching list all courses taught; number of hours lectured per year in graduate courses; student enrollment in course taught - 3.2.3 Committee responsibilities - 3.2.3.1 Number of advisory committees that each member has served or chaired during the past 7 years, including the students name and when student graduated

-- 3.2.2 Teaching list all graduate program's courses taught; number of hours lectured per year in those courses; student enrollment in course taught - 3.2.3 Committee responsibilities - 3.2.3.1 Number of advisory committees that each member has served or chaired during the past 7 years, including the students name and when student graduated - 3.2.3.2 Service to GSBS committees; graduate council, Chair of recruitment committee, core curriculum committee, etc. - 3.2.4 Honors and Awards - 3.2.5 Major Publications Number of scholarly publications during the period of review (excluding abstracts) - 3.2.6 Funded Projects / Grants Active external and internal grants and contracts - 3.2.7 Service should include any program/concentration, university, professional and community service activities (grant review panels, editorial boards, leadership positions in professional societies) - 3.3 Advising: Describe how and when faculty advisors are assigned to graduate students, as well as any guidance that new faculty are given in directing graduate student research. - 3.4 Faculty Quality: Describe the ways in which the department evaluates the quality of its graduate faculty (e.g., teaching evaluations, peer review, publications, research grants, graduate students advised and their time to degree) and how it uses the results of these evaluations. - 3.5 Faculty Distribution: Is the department staffed adequately to meet the needs of various fields of specialization in your discipline?
+- 3.2.3.2 Service to GSBS committees; graduate council, Chair of recruitment committee, core curriculum committee, etc. - 3.2.4 Honors and Awards - 3.2.5 Major Publications Number of scholarly publications during the period of review (excluding abstracts) - 3.2.6 Funded Projects / Grants Active external and internal grants and contracts - 3.2.7 Service should include any program/concentration, university, professional and community service activities (grant review panels, editorial boards, leadership positions in professional societies) - 3.3 Advising: Describe how and when faculty advisors are assigned to graduate students, as well as any guidance that new faculty are given in directing graduate student research. - 3.4 Faculty Quality: Describe the ways in which the department evaluates the quality of its graduate faculty (e.g., teaching evaluations, peer review, publications, research grants, graduate students advised and their time to degree) and how it uses the results of these evaluations. - 3.5 Faculty Distribution: Is the department staffed adequately to meet the needs of various fields of specialization in your discipline?
 If not, please provide a realistic plan for how an appropriate distribution of faculty could be achieved across specializations offered.